Johann Baptist Wanhal: First period in Vienna: 1760/61–1769

 By the age of 21 Wanhal must have been well under way to become a skilled performer and composer, as his patron, the Countess Schaffgotsch, took him to Vienna as part of her personal train in 1760.
 There he quickly established himself as a teacher of singing, violin and piano to the high nobility, and he was invited to conduct his symphonies for illustrious patrons such as the Erdődy families and Baron Isaac von Riesch of Dresden.
-During the years 1762–63, he is supposed to have been the student of Carl Ditters von Dittersdorf, even though they were born the same year.
-Baron Riesch sponsored a trip to Italy in 1769, so that Wanhal could learn the Italian style of composition, which was very much in fashion.
-To return the favour, Wanhal was supposed to become Riesch's Kapellmeister.
+During the years 1762–63 he is said to have been the student of Carl Ditters von Dittersdorf, even though they were born the same year.
+Baron Riesch sponsored a trip to Italy in 1769 so that Wanhal could learn the Italian style of composition, which was very much in fashion.
+To return the favour, Wanhal supposedly became Riesch's Kapellmeister.

 Journey to Italy: 1769–1771

 The details of Wanhal's journey to Italy are scant, but it is known that he met his fellow Bohemians Gluck and Florian Gassmann in Venice and Rome respectively.
-The Italian journeys present the only knowledge we have of Wanhal writing operas: He is supposed either to have written operas over the Metastasian operas Il Trionfo di Clelia and Demofonte, either by himself, or as a cooperation with Gassmann, where Wanhal supplied some or all of the arias; these works have been lost.
-In additions to his documented travels in northern and central Italy, Wanhal was supposed to travel to Naples – arguably the most important centre of music in Italy at the time – but never seems to have arrived there.
+The Italian journeys present the only knowledge we have of Wanhal writing operas: it is thought he wrote music to the Metastasian opera libretti Il Trionfo di Clelia and Demofonte, either by himself or as a cooperation with Gassmann, where Wanhal might have supplied some or all of the arias; these works have been lost.
+In additions to his documented travels in northern and central Italy, Wanhal may have intended to travel to Naples – arguably the most important centre of music in Italy at the time – but never seems to have arrived there.

 Vienna and Varaždin: 1771–1780

 After his journey to Italy, Wanhal returned to Vienna rather than to go to Riesch in Dresden.
 Claims have been made that Wanhal became heavily depressed or even insane, but these claims are likely to have been overstated.
-During this period he is supposed to have acted occasionally as a de facto Kapellmeister for Count Erdődy in Varaždin, although the small number of compositions by him remaining there suggests that this was not the full-time role that would have been expected if he had worked with Riesch; Vanhal might have preferred such employment with the Count precisely because of its part-time nature.
+During this period it is supposed that he acted occasionally as a de facto Kapellmeister for Count Erdődy in Varaždin, Croatia, although the small number of compositions by him remaining there suggests that this was not the full-time role that would have been expected if he had worked with Riesch; Vanhal might have preferred such employment with the Count precisely because of its part-time nature.
 There is no evidence of visits after 1779.